muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

-As a special exception, for any generic context where an **Any** value is permitted, certain otherwise-valid **Duo** values may be either forbidden or be interpreted as a value of some other primary possrep rather than as a **Duo** value; in such generic contexts, when a prospective **Duo** has a *this* which is any *Primary_Possrep_Name*, the prospect will never be treated as a valid **Duo** value.
+As a special exception, for any generic context where an **Any** value is permitted, certain otherwise-valid **Duo** values may be either forbidden or be interpreted as a value of some other non-algebraic possrep rather than as a **Duo** value; in such generic contexts, when a prospective **Duo** has a *this* which is any *Possrep_Name*, the prospect will never be treated as a valid **Duo** value.
-It is up to each specific concrete syntax in question as to whether each of these cases counts as an error or as a value of some other primary possrep.
+It is up to each specific concrete syntax in question as to whether each of these cases counts as an error or as a value of some other non-algebraic possrep.

-A *Primary_Possrep_Name* is any of these **Text** values:
+A *Possrep_Name* is any of these **Text** values:
 `Ignorance`, `Boolean`, `Integer`, `Fraction`,
 `Bits`, `Blob`, `Text`, `Nesting`,
 `Duo`, `Lot`, `Kit`.